Casewise and Cellwise Robust Multilinear Principal Component Analysis: Methodology

 To obtain an initial fit for our IRLS algorithm, we construct two initialization candidates as follows.
 First we vectorize each tensor $\mathcal{X}_n$ and stack the vectors rowwise into a matrix $\mathbf{X} = [\text{vec}(\mathcal{X}_1) \cdots \text{vec}(\mathcal{X}_N) ]^T$.
-We apply the Detecting Deviating Cells (DDC) algorithm \citep{Rousseeuw:DDC} to $\mathbf{X}$.
+We apply the Detecting Deviating Cells (DDC) algorithm \citep{Rousseeuw:DDC} to $\mathbf{X}$ using the FastDDC algorithm developed in \cite{Raymaekers:FastCorr}.
 DDC flags cellwise outliers (represented by an index set $I_{c}$) and provides imputed values for them.
 It also yields an index set $I_r$ of potential casewise outliers.
 Note that these index sets are computed from the unfolded data and thus do not fully exploit the multiway structure of the data.
 Hence, they serve well for the construction of candidates to initialize the IRLS algorithm, but detection of cellwise and casewise outliers in the tensors will be based on the final ROMPCA solution (see Section~\ref{sec:outdetect} for details).
 We then select the $H=\lceil 0.75N\rceil$ tensors not in $I_{r}$ with the fewest flagged cells in $I_{c}$ and replace their outlying cells by the DDC imputed values.
-(If $I_{r}$ contains more than $25\%$ of the samples, then we select all the remaining tensors.)
+Note that the value 0.75 is chosen because it offers a good trade-off between efficiency and robustness, and it is often used as a reference value in the literature \citep{Engelen:RPARAFAC, Hubert:MacroPARAFAC}.
+If $I_{r}$ contains more than $25\%$ of the samples, then we select all the remaining tensors.
 Standard MPCA is applied to these $H$ imputed tensors $\{\mathcal{X}^{\text{ DDC}}_h\}$, yielding initial estimates of $\lbrace \mathbf{V}^{(\ell)} \rbrace$ and $\mathcal{C}$.
 For all $n=1,\ldots,N$, initial cellwise weight tensors $\lbrace\Wcell\rbrace$ are obtained as well by setting the entries corresponding to elements of $I_{c}$ equal to zero and all other entries equal to 1.
 Based on these initial estimates of $\lbrace \mathbf{V}^{(\ell)} \rbrace$, $\mathcal{C}$ and $\lbrace\Wcell\rbrace$, initial estimates of $\lbrace\mathcal{U}_{n}\rbrace$ for all $N$ tensors are then obtained from~\eqref{eq:solU}.
 This yields the estimates of the first initialization candidate.